jakevc/jakevc/content/posts/2019-07-25-my-first-python-package.md

 In the future I would like to make the package available on [bioconda](https://bioconda.github.io/) to more easily integrate with the conda environment ecosystem.

-Building a python package is a great exercise to inspire an increased awareness about reproducability, accessability, and quality of code.
+Building a python package is a great exercise to inspire an increased awareness about reproducibility, accessability, and quality of code.
 I had a lot of fun.
 If you like karyopype, let me know if the comments or on github at github.com/jakevc/karyopype!